maninak/tourofcrete/httpdocs/wp-content/plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= 4.1.5 =
+- Added CSS classes to all the "tr" elements in the cart.
+- Added alt tag to all the images and icons in the cart.
+- Added Dutch Language translation to the plugin.
+The Turkish translation file was submitted by Boye Dorenbos.
+- Added a new email tag {address} that can be used in the notification email to include the buyers address.

 = 4.1.4 =
 - Our plugin is being imported to translate.wordpress.org.
 Changed the plugin text domain so it can be imported into translate.wordpress.org.